openshift-labs/learn-katacoda/middleware/middleware-quarkus/getting-started/03-package-and-run.md

 hello quarkus from master
 ```

 > The `Class-Path` entry of the `MANIFEST.MF` from the _runner jar_ explicitly lists the jars from the `lib` directory.
 So if you want to deploy your application somewhere, you need to copy the _runner jar_ as well as the _lib_ directory.
+If you want to create an Uber-jar with everything included, you can use `mvn pakage -DuberJar`.

 ## Cleanup